-Baptisms at Saint Catharine usually take place on Sundays after the 11:00 am Mass and are performed by Deacon Chris.
-If you would like to request a different day, time, or celebrant, please contact the parish office.
+Baptisms at Saint Catharine usually take place on Sundays following the 11:00 am Mass.
+If you would like to request a different day or time please contact the parish office at 614.231.4509 or email@example.com.

-In order for a child to be baptized at St. Catharine Parish, the parents are asked to take a preparation class.
+In order for a child to be baptized at St. Catharine Parish, the parents are required by Canon Law to take a preparation class.
 The class only needs to be taken once in the last five years.
 This class is intended to teach about the grace of the Sacrament and what it means to raise a child in the faith.
 Classes are offered once a month at St. Catharine.
 Details are available upon request from the parish office.

 Parents, when selecting godparents for your child, please keep in mind that it will be their responsibility to help you teach that child about the Catholic Faith, and to act as role models of the Christian life.
 For these reasons, at least one godparent needs to be Catholic, and godparents should be one male and one female.
 If selected godparents are unable to attend the baptism, they can be represented by a Proxy with permission from the pastor.
 If this is the case, please contact the parish office.